 End Point Assessment for Business Administrators

-The ESFA have awarded Instructus Skills with a place on the Register of Apprentice Assessment Organisations (RoAAO) for the delivery of the Business Administrator (Level 3) Standard.
+The ESFA have approved Instructus Skills on the Register of Apprentice Assessment Organisations (RoAAO) for the delivery of the Business Administrator EPA at Level 3.

 End Point Assessment for Business Administrator (Level 3) covers the behaviours, skills and knowledge an apprentice needs to successfully contribute to the administrative function of the modern workplace.
-This apprenticeship provides essential skills and a stepping stone for future career progression.
+This apprenticeship provides a stepping stone for future career progression.

 As the Skills Body for the Pan Sector we have been developing, reviewing and certificating Business Administration apprenticeships for over 20 years.
 We have taken our expertise and experience to develop an EPA for Business Administrator (Level 3) that fairly, consistently and rigorously assesses your apprentices.